MeetKaushikSharma/SonicPulse/README.md

-# SonicPulse: Interactive Drum Kit
+# SonicPulse: Interactive Drum Kit 🥁🎼

-**Unleash your inner drummer!** SonicPulse is a web-based interactive drum kit that lets you play a variety of drum sounds using your keyboard or by clicking on the drum pads.
+**Unleash your inner drummer🥁!** SonicPulse is a web-based interactive drum kit that lets you play a variety of drum sounds using your keyboard or by clicking on the drum pads.
 It's a fun and engaging project for anyone who loves music, or wants to explore creating their own rhythms.

 ## Features